mohanagr/PHYS512/ps4/readme.md

 ## Quality of Results

+For Question 1, it's shown I use the chi-squared goodness-of-fit test for Maximum Likelihood Estimates (as described in Numerical Recipes).
+The critical value of chi-square at 99.9% confidence level is 2725.
+It is shown in `output_q1.txt` that the chisquare obtained using parameters suggested in Q1 give us a much higher chi-square.
+Therefore, the chi-square has certainly not come from random fluctuations (as we expect it to, since it's just a sum of randomly distributed errors), and improvements in model are needed.

+Here it must be mentioned that even if obtained hi-square is less than the variance of chi-square distribution with 2501 degress of freedom (~roughly 5000), it does not mean that the fit is good.
+Chi-square distribution with high degrees of freedom is heavily peaked, and does not follow the Gaussian rule of 1-sigma ~ 68%.
+A goodness-of-fit test such as above is necessary.

+For all other questions, the chisquare is sufficiently below 2725.

-The parameter constrains and 1-sigma errors are in surprisingly good agreement with Planck 2018 results _(Planck Collaboration 2018 results Part VI Cosmological Parameters)_.
-This is especially the case after including the Tau prior, but even with uniform priors (Q3 run), the values for _H0_, _Ohmbh2_, _Ohmch2_ match the Planck results to 2 to 4 significant digits.
+The parameter constrains and 1-sigma errors are in surprisingly good agreement with Planck 2018 results _(Planck Collaboration 2018 results Part VI Cosmological Parameters)_ as shown in Jupyter notebook.
+This is especially the case after including the Tau prior, but even with uniform priors (Q3 run), the values for _H0_, _Ohmbh2_, _Ohmch2_ match the Planck results to at least 2 significant digits.

 The constraint on Tau obtained from importance sampling and the one obtained from running a new chain with prior match to 2 siginificant digits (a difference of merely 0.001).